-Let us first define what we mean under the term one-pixel error.
+Let us first define what we mean under the term the error for a pixel.
 The images are discrete.
 Therefore, we would like to know what is the value of the error in the depth estimation if we miss the right corresponding point for only a pixel.
 And we would like to have this information for various values of the angle φ .